 Learning and Development

-• Learning With Audio Resources in Early Years Settings
+• Audio resources – How to use them in Early Years

 Eleanor Johnson explores the ways in which audio resources can be used to promote children’s development…

-I have always found that audio resources are an ideal tool for supporting and extending children’s learning.
+Audio resources are an ideal tool for supporting and extending children’s learning.
 They can be used to encourage storytelling skills, support children’s exploration of the world around them and enhance imagination in the role-play area.
-In this article, I would like to share some of these ideas and observations with you.

-More than ever, publishers and content providers are creating good quality audio resources, and it has also become more straightforward to make your own, so it’s easier than ever to offer these activities in your setting.
+More than ever, publishers and content providers are creating good-quality audio resources, and it’s also straightforward to make your own, making it easier than ever to offer these activities in your setting.

 1. Audio stories